Sports in Pennsylvania: Soccer

 Pennsylvania has three active professional outdoor soccer teams.
 Since 2010, Chester, Pennsylvania has been home to the Philadelphia Union of Major League Soccer, the top league in the US Soccer Pyramid.
-Additionally, Pennsylvania has two teams in the second-tier USL Championship (previously the United Soccer League), Philadelphia Union II and Pittsburgh Riverhounds SC.
-Both are the official reserve sides for MLS teams, respectively the Union and Columbus Crew SC.
+Additionally, Pennsylvania has one team in the second-tier USL Championship (previously the United Soccer League), the Pittsburgh Riverhounds SC, as well as a third-tier team in MLS Next Pro: Philadelphia Union II.
 The state had a third team in the USL Championship, the Harrisburg-based Penn FC, but that team suspended professional operations for the 2019 season and ultimately folded.
 Pennsylvania also has several indoor soccer and amateur teams, including the Harrisburgh Heat of the Major Arena Soccer League, Reading United A.C. and the Pittsburgh Riverhounds U23 of USL League Two (formerly the Premier Development League), and numerous teams in the National Premier Soccer League.
 Pennsylvania also women's teams, including the Lancaster Inferno of the Women's Premier Soccer League.
 As of 2020, Pennsylvania does not have a team in the top-level women's league, the National Women's Soccer League.

 Pennsylvania has a long history with soccer.
 The first professional American soccer league, the American League of Professional Football, included a team named the "Philadelphia Phillies" (all of the teams were affiliated with National League baseball teams).
 The original Bethlehem Steel won championships in the National Association Football League and the American Soccer League.
 Despite disbanding in the 1930s, the club still shares the record (with Maccabi Los Angeles) for most U.S. Open Cup wins, with five.
 The North American Soccer League, which was perhaps the most prominent American soccer league until the formation of Major League Soccer, had two teams in Pennsylvania: the Philadelphia Atoms and the Philadelphia Fury.

 Pennsylvania-based clubs have captured the U.S. Open Cup a total of 14 times, the third-most among states, and Pennsylvania teams have won the National Amateur Cup several times.
 Pennsylvania has also been home to numerous soccer players, including Walter Bahr, the captain of the U.S. national team at the 1950 FIFA World Cup.